-Remarks: Exceedances recorded at Streams A & B were mainly due to insufficient temporary drainage provided on site.
-Exceedances recorded at F_Inland Marsh could be due to discharge from temporary sewage treatment plant and decrease of removal effectiveness within fresh water inland marsh.
+Remarks: Exceedances recorded at Streams A, B & C were mainly due to insufficient temporary drainage provided on site, in particular during and after rain.
+Exceedances recorded at F_Inland Marsh could be due to discharge from temporary sewage treatment plant and decrease of removal effectiveness within fresh water inland marsh and insufficient temporary drainage provided on site.

-- 5.2.8 Exceedances of ammonia nitrogen, nitrate nitrogen, total inorganic nitrogen and chlorophyll a were recorded at downstream of fresh water inland marsh.
-The measured values were 3, 19.8, 7.8 and 2.5 times higher than the baseline record in dry season 2005-06 respectively.
-Possible reasons could be due to (i) continuous wastewater discharge from temporary sewage treatment plant at the contractor's site office and (ii) the change of physical condition of fresh water inland marsh which may decrease the secondary treatment removal capacity (heavily silt after rainstorms occurred in wet season 2006).
-Further review of action and limit levels of ammonia nitrogen, nitrate nitrogen, total inorganic nitrogen and chlorophyll is recommended. - 5.2.9 Exceedances of suspended solids and turbidity at Streams A & B were consider project-related and mainly due to the runoff from construction site.

-5.2.10 For the upstream monitoring location (F_UB), it is located downstream to the construction area near Hole 10 and the monitoring location cannot be relocated further upstream (temporary bridges located at Streams B1 and B2) as no water was observed and available for sampling.
+- 5.2.8 Exceedances of ammonia nitrogen, nitrate nitrogen, nitrite nitrogen, total inorganic nitrogen and chlorophyll a were recorded at downstream of fresh water inland marsh.
+Possible reasons could be due to (i) continuous wastewater discharge from temporary sewage treatment plant at the contractor's site office (confirmed after water sample at the discharge outlet of sewage treatment plant was taken on 16 April 2007), (ii) the change of physical condition of fresh water inland marsh which may decrease the secondary treatment removal capacity and (iii) reinstatement work at upstream of fresh water inland marsh (desilting).
+Further review of action and limit levels of ammonia nitrogen, nitrate nitrogen, nitrite nitrogen, total inorganic nitrogen and chlorophyll is recommended.
+All exceedances were considered project-related but not due to the turf establishment (two application of fertilizer was recorded in April at Hole 5). - 5.2.9 For the upstream monitoring location (F_UB), it is located downstream to the construction area near Hole 10 and the monitoring location cannot be relocated further upstream (temporary bridges located at Streams B1 and B2) as no water was observed and available for sampling.
 For Stream C, exceedances were recorded at both upstream and downstream monitoring locations.
 For the upstream monitoring location (F_UC), it is located downstream to the construction area near Hole 16 and the monitoring location cannot be relocated further upstream as no water was observed and available for sampling.
 Therefore, the F_UC is considered the most upstream location of Stream C. Same as Stream B, it is considered that F_UC is also the impact monitoring location and F_UA was used as the representative control monitoring station.